CSC207-UofT/course-project-super-turtle-hackers/phase2/Accessibility.md

 - When the user goes through the website, there is a clear flow of information and the user can easily understand it.
 - The website is consistent with user expectations and intuition.
 - All the text and labels use simple vocabulary.
+- We used natural mapping (a UX design concept) so that the user can immediately recognize where the buttons are located.
 - In the future, we plan to implement error messages for wrong inputs.
 #### Principle 4: Perceptible Information
 - We provide adequate contrast between essential information and its surroundings by using a light background and dark text.